hendrik-schulte/UnityEnhanced/README.md

 ### Assembly Definition

 The package includes [Assembly Definition Files](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html).
 Since the Photon Networking package is optional, you may need to add or remove Photon as reference in the assembly definition.
 Or you can simply delete all *.asmdef* files.

+## To be included soon

+- Networked prameter events